2019 Major League Baseball postseason: (4) Washington Nationals vs. (5) Milwaukee Brewers

-The Nationals rallied from an early 3–0 deficit to defeat the Brewers by a final score of 4–3 to advance to the NLDS.
+The Nationals rallied from an early 3–0 deficit to defeat the Brewers by a final score of 4–3 to advance to the NLDS for the fifth time in seven years.

 American League Division Series

 (1) Houston Astros vs. (5) Tampa Bay Rays

 This was the first postseason meeting between the Astros and Rays.
 The Astros defeated the Rays in five games to return to the ALCS for the third year in a row.

+Justin Verlander pitched seven solid innings for the Astros as they took Game 1.
+Gerrit Cole outdueled Tampa Bay’s Blake Snell in a Game 2 pitcher’s duel as the Astros took a 2–0 series lead headed to St. Petersburg.
+In Game 3, the Rays’ offense came alive as Kevin Kiermaier, Ji-man Choi, Brandon Lowe, and Willy Adames all homered in a blowout win.
+Tommy Pham and Adames got to Verlander early in Game 4 as the Rays forced a decisive fifth game back in Houston.
+In Game 5, Cole once again shined on the mound as he outdueled Tyler Glasnow in a 6-1 Astros win.

-Both teams would meet again in the 2020 ALCS, which the Rays won in seven games despite the Astros coming back from a 3–0 series deficit to force a seventh game.
+Both teams would meet again in the ALCS the next year, which the Rays won in seven games before falling in the World Series after the Astros came back from a 3–0 series deficit to force a seventh game.

 (2) New York Yankees vs. (3) Minnesota Twins

-This was the sixth postseason match-up between Minnesota and New York.
-The previous five meetings were in the ALDS in 2003, 2004, 2009, and 2010, as well as the 2017 AL Wild Card Game — with the Yankees winning each of those prior meetings.
-This was just the second time the ALDS featured a match-up of two 100-win teams, following the 2018 ALDS.

-The Yankees again swept the Twins to advance to the ALCS for the second time in three years.
+This was the sixth postseason match-up between the Yankees and Twins (2003, 2004, 2009, 2010, 2017).
+This was just the second time the ALDS featured a match-up of two 100-win teams, following the 2018 ALDS between the Yankees and Red Sox.
+The Yankees once again swept the Twins to advance to the ALCS for the fifth time in ten years.

+The series started out in nightmarish fashion for the Twins, as the Yankees’ offense overwhelmed the Twins’ pitching staff in back-to-back blowout wins to take a 2–0 series lead headed to Minneapolis.
+Gleyber Torres ignited the Yankees’ offense in Game 3 as they won 5-1 to complete yet another sweep of the Twins.

+With the win, the Yankees improved their postseason record against the Twins to 6-0, the most lopsided record in a common matchup in the MLB postseason.
 The loss gave Minnesota its 16th straight postseason defeat, 13 of those in games against the Yankees; and their 28th straight year without winning the title.
+The Twins became the ninth 100+ win team to be swept in the postseason and the first since the 2004 St. Louis Cardinals.